 If you have to pick one of Jaisalmer’s tourist places to visit at dawn, it ought to be the Jain temples in Jaisalmer fort.
 The fort is clean and quiet, with no tourists.
 The temples are calm with only the priests doing their chores.
 It’s the best time to mediate and soak in the vibe of the location that was once the seat of power, wealth and religion.

 Parshvnath Swami’s Temple

-Traditionally, Parshwnath Bhagavan’s statue is black.
-Here it’s white, like marble, but it’s really not!
-It’s made of clay with a thick coating of crushed pearls.
+Traditionally, Parshwnath Bhagavan’s (23rd Tirthankar) statue is black.
+In Jaisalmer’s Jain temple, the murti is white and looks like marble.
+But it’s really not!
+It’s made of clay with a thick coating of precious crushed pearls.

 The seven temples in the Fort have some 6000 statues!
 That’s because – when Pakistan was formed in 1947, the silk trade route was shut down.
 Business suddenly came to an end.
 The Jains moved far and wind in search of work.
-When leaving their homes, they donated their statues to the temples.
-As a result, the temples now have thousands of statues made over hundreds of years.
+When leaving their homes, the Jains donated their statues to the temples for safekeeping.
+As a result, the temples now have an incredible treasure containing thousands of statues made 12th to 15th century.

 The Two Floor Temple

 I wish I could be sure which temple this is in the Jain temples of Jaisalmer Fort.
 If you know which one this is please leave me a comment.

 Tips for visiting Jain Temples of Jaisalmer Fort

 Tourist season of Jaisalmer very short, so it gets very crowded in the few winter months Nov to Jan.
 Since the Jain temples are at the top of Jaisalmer’s tourist places to visit, they get their fair share of traffic.
 We visited Jaisalmer during the Christmas break, so the entire city was filled with tourists from all over India and the world.